h0plyn/Portfolio/README.md

 This portfolio website will hold completed projects, links to social media and other information.
 It will be updated as new skills are learned and projects are completed.

+## To Do:

+1. Refactor CSS to mobile first

 ### Tech

 - HTML/CSS
+- JavaScript
 - Netlify